Michigan Department of Education · English Language Arts · K–12

 RI.8.1–9

-• Strongest evidence; central idea + objective summary
+• Determine central idea + analyze development; relationship to supporting ideas; objective summary

 W